18: I Can’t Protect You From Stupid

-Jacyntha comes across her lover, Pierce Rosethorn of the Gloriana Quarrels, dining with her best friend and teammate Ocllo.
-The situation descends into yelling (Jacyntha’s). mocking (Rosethorn’s) and a goblet-full of water (Ocllo’s) thrown into Jacyntha’s face.
+Jacyntha comes across her lover, Pierce Rosethorn of the Gloriana Quarrels, dining with her best friend and teammate Occlo.
+The situation descends into yelling (Jacyntha’s), mocking (Rosethorn’s), and a goblet-full of water (Occlo’s) thrown into Jacyntha’s face.
 Enraged, Jacyntha attacks Rosethorn but he dodges away from her punch, reminding her of something he said to her when they first met: “The moment you lay a finger on me is the moment I hang up my boots.
 That moment is not now.
 Good day.”

 Still nursing her fury at Rosethorn, Jacyntha ignores Coach Karsgaard’s game plan against the Quarrels.
 Intent on hurting Rosethorn, she sets aside her designated role as thrower and joins the Militantes’ point of attack.
 Her plans fall to pieces as, despite her efforts, Rosethorn dodges around her attempts to hit him, causes a turnover, and grabs the ball.
 Despite the action happening all around, he takes the time to tell her, “This is not the moment I hang up my boots!”
 Then he bolts for the end zone and scores.
 The game ends three – nil to the Quarrels.
 During a post-match meeting, Neuvil strips Jacyntha of the captaincy.

 With the game against the Quarrels completed, the time has come to put into action the plot that Wharf Rat owner Eguardo Giamucci proposed to Cassandra Thordwall …